Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 This is where gym equipment or machines can shine.
 They are often a great way to strengthen without making things worse.
 The two machines that I avoid are the squat machine and the Ab roller.

-The squat machine or leg press machine is often a tight space and will immediately require you to flex your lumbar spine in a deep range of motion.
+The squat or leg press machine is often in a tight space and will immediately require you to flex your lumbar spine to its full range of motion.
 I would rather you do seated leg extensions or some of the exercises we discussed above.

-The ab roller seems harmless, but this bad boy increases abdominal pressure rapidly, which may feel like a good ab workout, but increases pressure on the disc and nerve very quickly.
-Instead, just do a standard plank and focus on small, gentle breaths.
+The ab roller seems harmless, but this bad boy rapidly increases abdominal pressure, which may feel like a good ab workout, but it also puts pressure on the disc and nerve very quickly.
+Instead, do a standard plank and focus on small, gentle breaths.

 Can you Build Muscle with Sciatica?